serhii-londar/MVYSideMenu/README.md

 MVYSideMenuController *sideMenuController = [[MVYSideMenuController alloc] initWithMenuViewController:menuVC contentViewController:contentVC options:options];
 ```

-###Accessing from your view controllers
+###Accessing it from a Child View Controller

-You only need to import `MVYSideMenu` from your view controller
+You only need to import `MVYSideMenu` in your view controller

 ```objective-c
 #import "MVYSideMenu.h"